 If you’re about to head off on a cruise, you can use your Optus global roaming when out at sea: however as it’s not covered by either of the country Zones, these roaming charges are higher than you’ll experience on land.

 - Calls: $4.00 per minute to make and receive voice calls

 - Texts: $1.00 per standard text message sent

 - Data: $2.00 per MB where data is available (charged per 10KB)

 Keep in mind that your mobile device may be connected to the ship’s satellite when you’re roaming.
 As you can see from the above charges, using global roaming on a pay-as-you-go basis can be quite expensive, so it’s worth considering if this is really the right option for you.

 If you’re a visitor coming to Australia, there are lots of phone plan providers out there offering SIM cards to keep you in touch with friends and family on your visit Down Under.
-While there are many prepaid plan providers with some great options available to choose from (with some plans available on a short-term expiry), Optus has launched a special $30 Traveller SIM made specifically for visitors to Australia.
+While there are many prepaid plan providers with some great options available to choose from (with some plans available on a short-term expiry), Optus has a special Traveller SIM made specifically for visitors to Australia.